-When a student is referred to the office, parents will be notified via a phone call or a copy of referral will be sent home with the student.
-Parents are asked to sign and return school correspondence related to a discipline issue including time out forms, office referrals, and suspension reports.
-Students who do not return this form on the following school day will be asked to call home and may not be permitted back into the classroom until the note has been returned or parent contact has been made.
+When a student is referred to the office for a serious offense, parents will be notified.
 Consequences for office referrals include detention, loss of school privileges, suspension from school, parent conference, or other administrative action as deemed appropriate.
 Habitual misbehavior from any student may result in suspension and/or the implementation of a behavior contract between school and home.